jeremyjosol/roman-numerals/README.md

 _Jeremy Josol_

 ## About
 This application is a Roman numeral converter designed to convert integers within a specific range (1-3999) into Roman numeral representations.
-It's a challenging exercise for functional programming concepts like recursion and closures while utilziing TDD.
+It's an exercise for practicing functional programming concepts like recursion and closures while utilziing TDD.

 ## Technologies Used